other Halina cameras in my collection (and so it shall remain)

 The bottom of the Paulette is stamped

-Empire Made, which means Hong Kong - a bye-word for cheap and nasty - but it was what we consumed in those days.
-I think quality control must have been hit-and-miss (mainly miss) because few people seem to have a good word to say about the Paulette, but mine really was OK.
+Empire Made, which means Hong Kong - a 60s/70s by-word for cheap and nasty - but that was what we consumed in those days.
+I think quality control must have been hit-and-miss because few people seem to have a good word to say about the Paulette, but mine really was OK.
 Maybe the anti-Paulette views are down to the fact this was an entry-level camera for amateur photography, making it prone to much user error?

-There isn't much more I can say: it's a basic, no frills camera, with a styling typical of numerous German models of the time (like various Adox, Braun, or Regula models), but it wasn't a direct copy of anything.
+There isn't much more I can say: it's a basic, no frills camera, with a styling typical of numerous German models of the time (such as Adox, Braun, or Regula), but it wasn't a direct copy of anything.
 It was also sold as the

-Viewfinder: Reverse telescope type with fixed parallax markings.
+Viewfinder: Albada reverse telescope type with bright-lines and fixed parallax markings.
 Magnification about x0.75 at a guess.

 Focus: Manual - scaled in feet.

-Lens: 45mm Halinar Anastigmat.
+Lens: 45mm Halinar Anastigmat (see the grey panel on the right).
 Appears to be 3 elements.